Legal

 |---|---|---|

-| Account data | Duration of your account, plus 30 days after closure | To allow you to reactivate and to handle any post-closure queries |
+| Account data | Duration of your account, plus 30 days after closure | To allow you to reactivate and to handle post-closure queries |

-| Property and certificate data | Duration of your account, plus 30 days after closure | Core Service data; deleted after the post-closure grace period |
+| Property, certificate, tenancy, deposit, condition and notice data | Duration of your account, plus 30 days after closure | Core Service data |

-| Payment records | 6 years after the transaction | HMRC requirement under the Income Tax (Trading and Other Income) Act 2005 and the Limitation Act 1980 |
+| Payment records | 6 years after the transaction | Statutory accounting and tax record-keeping requirements |

 | Support emails | 2 years from the date of the last communication | To maintain context for recurring issues |

-| Usage and technical data (analytics) | 12 months from collection | To analyse trends and improve the Service |
+| Usage and analytics data | 12 months from collection | To analyse trends and improve the Service |

 | Terms acceptance audit log | 6 years after account closure | To evidence acceptance of contractual terms in the event of a dispute (Limitation Act 1980) |

-7.1 When a retention period expires, we securely delete or anonymise the data so that it can no longer be linked to you.
+7.4 When a retention period expires, we securely delete or anonymise the data so that it can no longer be linked to you.

-8. Tenant Data — Your Responsibilities as a Data Controller
+8. Tenant Data: Your Responsibilities as a Data Controller

 8.2 As a data controller, you are responsible for: